angelinatech/angelinatech/README.md

 ### Oh hi! 👋!

-I'm Angel, a software engineer from the U.K.I wrk mainly in green tech and I believe strongly in open source and the importance of ethical technology.
+I'm Angel, a software engineer from the U.K.I work mainly in green tech and I believe strongly in open source and the importance of ethical technology.

 reach me here:
 [AngelinaTech](https://angelinatech.com)